solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The Report of the Committee is published in "The Journal of Geology," 1905, 13. p.
 89. The Laurentian and Keewatin comprise the Archaean, and the Huronian and Keweenawan the Algonkian.

 The Grenville series overlying the Laurentian in Eastern Ontario and Quebec is generally regarded as Archaean, although it is uncertain to what extent it is correlated with the Keewatin.
 The "basal complex" is generally called after the locality in which it is exposed.
 In the Western Hebrides for instance it is called Lewisian, although it _may_ be of the same age as the Laurentian of Canada.
-"It is not impossible that they" (the Laurentian rocks) "may reach the Western Hebrides, which lie in the latitude of Labrador" (Suess, 'The Face of the Earth,' 4. p.
+"It is not impossible that they" (the Laurentian rocks) "may reach the Western Hebrides, which lie in the latitude of Labrador" (Suess, _The Face of the Earth_, 4. p.
 258).
 If so it is not surprising to find that the ocean floor abounds in ancient nummulite shells.
 The Laurentian and Lewisian rocks are nummulitic.

 Note E. _Precambrian Fossils_ (p.
 73).

-In the Survey Memoir 'The Geological Structure of the North-west Highlands of Scotland,' 1907, the piped quartzites* above the Torridonian and below the _Olenellus_ zone are reckoned as Lower Cambrian; there are, then, no known Precambrian fossils in Great Britain.
+In the Survey Memoir _The Geological Structure of the North-west Highlands of Scotland_, 1907, the piped quartzites* above the Torridonian and below the _Olenellus_ zone are reckoned as Lower Cambrian; there are, then, no known Precambrian fossils in Great Britain.

 *) It is very doubtful whether the "pipes" are due to worms.
 Dr. A. G. Högbom believes the pipes may have arisen from a purely mechanical cause, such as the ascent of bubbles in wet sand in certain conditions of tide and sandy shore.
 Bull.
 Geol.
 Inst.
 Upsala, 13. p.
 45, 1915.

-C. D. Walcott gives an account of Precambrian fossils of North America in 'Precambrian Fossiliferous Formations,' Bulletin Geol.
+C. D. Walcott gives an account of Precambrian fossils of North America in _Precambrian Fossiliferous Formations_, Bulletin Geol.
 Soc.
-America, 10. pp. 199-244, Plates 22-28, 1899; also in 'Precambrian Algonkian Algal Flora' (Smithsonian Miscellaneous Collections, vol. 64, p, 77, plates 4-23, 1914), and in 'Notes on Fossils from Limestone of Steeprock Series, Ontario, Canada,' Canadian Geol.
+America, 10. pp. 199-244, Plates 22-28, 1899; also in _Precambrian Algonkian Algal Flora_ (Smithsonian Miscellaneous Collections, vol. 64, p, 77, plates 4-23, 1914), and in _Notes on Fossils from Limestone of Steeprock Series, Ontario, Canada_, Canadian Geol.
 Survey Memoir 28, p.
 17, 1912.
 Several of the fossils described in these memoirs are probably pseudomorphs.

-Dr. G. Abbott ('Nature,' Dec.
+Dr. G. Abbott (_Nature_, Dec.
 31, 1914, p.
 477) points out the remarkable similarity between _Atikokania_ from Steeprock and "concretions" in the Fulwell Limestones.
 The Steeprock limestones are at the base of the Algonkian, and Dr. Walcott believes they are marine.
 Probably, like the Fulwell rock, they will be nummulitic limestones.

 _Cryptozoon? occidentale_ Dawson (Bull.
 Geol.
 Soc.
 America.
 10. p.
 233), which Dawson compared to _Loftusia_, appears to be (like _Loftusia_ itself) a pseudomorph.